Parmentrout/patrick-blog/hugo/content/post/rxjs-fun.md

   - tutorials
 ---

-## About
+## Purpose

+As a friend once told me, [RXJS](angular.io/guide/rx-library) is like climbing a cliff that you'll probably fall off of a couple times.
+The learning curve can be steep but once you get the hang of it, using data streams can lead to some really cool UI potential.

-[RXJS](angular.io/guide/rx-library) (if you are new to Angular) is an asynchronous library used within Angular that allows us to manipulate a data stream.
-In this post, I'll go through a few patterns I've consistently used, and how to apply them to incoming data.
+This article will walk through a few patterns I've consistently used, and how to apply them to incoming data.

-We're going to take a look at the following operators:
+We're going to take a look at the following lettable operators:

 - map
 - tap